Metformin: 10 Things You Should Know

 - Feeling very weak or tired

-- Unusual muscle pain
+- Unusual muscle pain or weakness

 - Trouble breathing

-- Stomach discomfort, nausea
+- Stomach discomfort, nausea, vomiting

-- Feeling dizzy
+- Feeling dizzy or lightheaded

 - Suddenly developing a slow or irregular heartbeat